 Hilary Butella, DNP, APRN, PMHNP-BC, FNP-C

 Dr. Butella received her Doctorate of Nursing Practice and Post-Master’s Certification in the Psychiatric Nurse Practitioner Program from Vanderbilt University.
 She holds a Master of Science in Nursing, Family Nurse Practitioner from the University of Houston.
 She received Bachelor of Science degrees from Texas A&M University and Texas Woman’s University.
 Dr. Butella also serves as an Associate Professor at University of Texas Cizik School of Nursing in the Texas Medical Center.
 She and her husband live in the Klein area with their two daughters.

 Peter A. Johnson, M.D.

-Dr. Johnson is a board-certified, adult behavioral medicine specialist who inspires and empowers motivated individuals to achieve life transformation.
+Dr. Johnson is a board-certified, adult psychiatrist who inspires and empowers motivated individuals to achieve life transformation.
 His passion is helping established and emerging leaders achieve their highest potential and maximize their impact on those around them.

 Kathryn T. Rutland, M.D., MPH, FASAM